Pearl Harbor National Memorial Tours

 There are several restrooms located throughout the visitor center, but there are no public restrooms on the USS Arizona Memorial.

 Other than clear water, no food or drinks are allowed in the theater, on the shuttle boats, or at the USS Arizona Memorial.
 However, food and drinks are allowed at the visitor center, which has a small snack shop with sandwiches and drinks.
-The nearby USS Bowfin Submarine Museum & Park has a small cafeteria with soup, nachos, and hotdogs.
+The nearby Pacific Fleet Submarine Museum has a food truck and vending machines for cold beverages.
 There is a restaurant at the Pearl Harbor Aviation Museum, and the Battleship Missouri Memorial has a lunch truck.
 There are many types of restaurants a short drive from the visitor center.

-There are three parking lots with free parking at the visitor center.
-During busy days these lots can fill up, so please arrive an hour early to ensure you arrive at the theater before your scheduled departure time.
+Beginning April 15, 2023, a fee of $7/day for parking at the visitor center will be collected through a virtual pay system on visitors’ mobile devices or via an onsite kiosk (this fee cannot be paid through recreation.gov).
+During busy days parking lots can fill up, so please arrive an hour early to ensure you arrive at the theater before your scheduled departure time.

 Bags are prohibited at the Pearl Harbor Visitor Center.
 Clear, see-through stadium bags and bags containing medical devices or medication may be allowed into the site at the discretion of the National Park Service.
 Cameras, cell phones, and wallets are allowed.
 Bags may be secured in the storage facility near the visitor center entrance for a fee.
 This privately-operated bag storage facility is open daily from 6:30 am to 5:30 pm.
 Parking lots are monitored and patrolled, but please do not leave items of value in your car.
 More information is available on the park’s website, here .